 Index ¦ Archives ¦ Atom ¦ RSS

-On the last post I explained how make a Minimal install of Fedora 25, months has passed by since the last post and Fedora 26 was released, following the same steps I installed it on my laptop and next I will document my postinstall.
+In the last post, I explained how to make a minimal installation of Fedora 25.
+Months have passed since then, and Fedora 26 has been released.
+Following the same steps, I installed it on my laptop and will now document my post-installation process.

-After checking the Wired Network, first I did was to edit dnf's configuration file and add the next lines to it:
+After connecting to a wired network, the first thing I did was edit dnf's configuration file and add the following lines:

 echo 'fastestmirror=true' >> /etc/dnf/dnf.conf